 The Group's major suppliers are construction material suppliers and construction contractors.
-During the year ended 31 December 2020, the Group selected suppliers through open tendering/bidding process conducted either by the its project companies, or by its headquarters periodically pursuant to a partially-centralized approach adopted by the Group starting from 2019.
+During the year ended 31 December 2021, the Group selected suppliers through open tendering/bidding process conducted either by its project companies, or by its headquarters periodically pursuant to a partially-centralized approach adopted by the Group starting from 2019.
 CHARITABLE DONATIONS

-The donations made by the Group during the year ended 31 December 2020 amounted to RMB2,751,800.
+The donations made by the Group during the year ended 31 December 2021 amounted to RMB7,839,488 (2020: RMB2,751,800).